The grammar of the Ising model: A new complexity hierarchy: A new complexity measure for Ising models

 \section{A new complexity measure for Ising models}

 Here we define the new complexity measure for Ising models.
-In \cref{ssec:Isingmodel} we define the concept of an Ising model $\mc{M}$ and explain how the function graph of its Hamiltonian is encoded as a formal language ${\sf L}_{\mc{M}}$.
-In \cref{ssec:Chomsky} we define how the complexity measure for $\mc{M}$ is obtained by classifying ${\sf L}_{\mc{M}}$ in the Chomsky hierarchy.
+First, in \cref{ssec:formal-lan} we provide an intuitive introduction to formal language theory.
+In \cref{ssec:Isingmodel} we explain how the function graph of the Hamiltonian of an Ising model $\mc{M}$ is encoded as a formal language ${\sf L}_{\mc{M}}$.
+In \cref{ssec:Chomsky} we define how the complexity measure for Ising models is obtained by classifying ${\sf L}_{\mc{M}}$ in the Chomsky hierarchy.